offensive-packaging/documentation/name-that-hash/index.md

                         identification per hash.
    -a, --accessible     Turn on accessible mode, does not print ASCII art.
 Also
-                        does not print very large blocks of text, as this can cause some pains with screenreaders.
+                        does not print very large blocks of text, as this can cause some pain with screenreaders.
 This reduces the information you get.
 If you want the least likely feature but no banner, use --no-banner.
    -e, --extreme        Searches for hashes within a string.
 This mode will get